hollma/lmd-dl/README.md

 ![Screenshot from the website: latest issues in a list](img/screenshot_filetype_list.png)

 Downloading an issue works like this.
-You send a HTTP POST request to the server.
-The request contains POST variables such as:
+You send a HTTP GET request to the server.
-- username
-- password
-- filename of the issue you are about to download
-- `Laden=+Laden+`
-- and `year=`.

-The server's response contains the requested file.
+The server's response contains the HTTP status code 200 and the requested file if you have been authenticated successfully.
+Otherwise the server responds with the status code 403 (Not Authorized).
 Now you choose a directory for saving the file (or your browser does it for you).

 This can also be done using `curl`: